midnightntwrk/lfdt-project-proposals/proposals/incubation/compact.md

 The compiler passes used to generate JavaScript, the specific implementation of a Compact runtime used, and the witness wrapper implementations can all be replaced with alternative backend-specific equivalents.

 ### ZK proofs
-The Midnight network uses a BLS proving system.
+The Midnight network uses the PLONK proving system.
 The Compact compiler has code generation passes to generate an intermediate representation for this proving system.
 This representation is called ZKIR (the **Z**ero **K**nowledge **I**ntermediate **R**epresentation).